Criminal Investigation Division

 The Upper East Tennessee Field Unit office is in Knoxville with a satellite office in Johnson City, and serves 21 counties and eight judicial districts.
 One Special Agent in Charge and two Assistant Special Agents in Charge supervise 21 employees.
 Those employees include: two Administrative Assistants, one Intelligence Analyst, 12 Special Agents assigned to conduct criminal investigations in field territories, including two Special Agents who are assigned to work Homeland Security as well as criminal investigations, and six Special Agent Fire Investigators assigned to fire/explosive investigations, including one who is an Accelerant Detection Canine Handler.

 TBI's fire investigators respond to incidents involving fire across the state that are destructive to buildings and other properties as well as those that result in fatalities.
-We work closely with local jurisdictions to determine cause, origin, and circumstances of fire.
+We work closely with local jurisdictions to determine the cause, origin, and circumstances of the fire.
 In conjunction with the Tennessee Department of Commerce and Insurance, TBI supports efforts to organize education and training programs within the state for local and federal agencies to further protect the safety of Tennesseans and their property.

 Arson Hotline